Read transcripts of debates in both Houses

 Access videos, worksheets, lesson plans and games

-The deadline for written submissions is 2 April 2019.
+The deadline for written submissions has been extended to 5 April 2019.

 The Treasury Committee has launched an inquiry into Business Rates to scrutinise how Government policy has impacted business.
 The Committee will examine how Business Rates policy has changed, including Business Rates retention, alternatives to property-based taxes, such as the proposed digital services tax, and how changes to Business Rates could impact businesses.